sgafurov/cisc-3140-course/lab4/README.md

 # lab 4

-# Start the server
+# Access the server to make requests
+Visit http://localhost:3000/api to access the backend.

+# How to Start The App
-Navigate to lab4 directory and run "npm run devStart" to get the backend up and running.
+First, cd into lab4/backend and execute 'npm run devStart' to get the backend up and running.
 This will also make connection with sqlite database, create the table, and populate it.

-# Access the server to make requests
-Visit http://localhost:3000 to access the backend.

-# Use the React app
-First, cd into lab4/backend and execute 'npm run devStart' to make connection to the database.
-Then, cd into lab4-app and execute 'npm run start' to start the react app.
+Then, cd into lab4/lab4-app and execute 'npm run start' to start the react app.
 Now that both the frontend and backend are running, you can use the app.

 # API Endpoints